chrisman/how-to-bootcamp/README.md

 ### Books

+Here are some books 📚!

+__Programming and Thinking__
 * _The Pragmatic Programmer_ - It's on literally everybody's required reading list.
 I read it.
 It's good.
 You should probably read it too.

-* _Learn to Program_, Chris Pine.
-The "intro to programming" book recommended to me as prework reading before starting gSchool.
+* _Learn to Program_, Chris Pine - The "intro to programming" book recommended to me as prework reading before starting gSchool.
+* _How To Solve It_, Polya - How do you solve a problem when you don't know the approach, or how to start?
+* _How to Measure Anything_, Hubbard

+__Design__
+* _Design for Hackers_, Kadavy
+* _Notes on the Synthesis of Form_, Christopher Alexander - Alexander's writings transcend architecture and become treatises on design, and a kind of metaphysics unto themselves.
+* _Design of Everyday Things_, Norman

+__Humans__
 * _Peopleware_, DeMarco & Lister.
 How people get things done.
 * _Scrum_, Jeff Sutherland.
 How software is made and how teams work together.
+* _Mythical Man Month_, Brooks

 ### Blogs